ss251/rag-tools-galadriel/README.md

 yarn run dev
 ```

-## Current Limitations

-- The system currently supports single file upload for knowledge base processing and indexing.
-Future updates will include support for multiple file uploads.

 ## Contributing

 Contributions to improve the Galadriel RAG Tools are welcome.
 Please feel free to submit issues and pull requests.